Naadira/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 1. Import the standard python libraries for Gradient design.
 2. Introduce the variables needed to execute the function.
 3. Use function for the representation of the graph.
-4. Using for loop and apply the concept using the formulae.
+4. Using for loop apply the concept using the formulae.
 5. Execute the program and plot the graph.
 6. Predict the execute values for the given conditions.